-- Fordyce spots: These harmless, tiny (1 to 2 mm) white bumps inside the lips are visible sebaceous or oil-producing glands.
+Fordyce spots: These harmless, tiny (1 to 2 millimeter) white bumps inside the lips are visible sebaceous, or oil-producing, glands.
 These spots tend to get bigger as a person gets older.
 A person may have one small bump or as many as 100 bumps on the lips, typically on the inner portion.

-- milia: Common in babies, milia are small, white bumps that occur when small, dead skin cells becomes trapped in the skin.
+Milia: Common in babies, milia are small, white bumps that occur when dead skin cells become trapped in the skin.
 While milia most commonly occur on the face, they also can appear on the lips.

-- oral cancer: A white bump may appear on the face as flat or raised in texture.
-The bump is usually painless at first but may eventually start to bleed or ulcerate.
+Oral cancer: A white bump with a flat or raised texture may appear on the face.
+The bump is usually painless at first, but may eventually start to bleed or ulcerate.
 Sun exposure, alcohol abuse, tobacco use (especially chewing tobacco), and the human papillomavirus (HPV) are all known oral cancer causes.

 Sometimes white bumps on the lips are a harmless genetic variation.
 Just as some people have moles or birthmarks, others may have white bumps on the lips.

 White bumps on the lips are rarely a reason to seek emergency medical attention.
 However, you may wish to make an appointment with your doctor if you have the following symptoms along with white bumps on the lips:

 - bumps that are painful